rahul-raoniar/distribution_fitter_streamlit_app/README.md

 The distribution fitter application will help you compare multiple distributions and find the best one that fits your data.

+## Steps to run the distribution fitter application
+1. The app works fine with Python 3.6
+2. Create an anaconda/miniconda environment with Python 3.6 and install the packages/libraries using the requirements.txt

+		# Install Anaconda/Miniconda distribution
+		# open anaconda prompt from start menu

+		# Create an Anaconda/Miniconda environment
+		# Here I have created a conda environment called 'streamlit_env'
+		# Create the environment with python 3.6
+		conda create --name streamlit_env python=3.6

+		# Activate the environment
+		conda activate streamlit_env

+		# Change the directory where you stored/extracted github repository files
+		cd "directory path"

+		# Run the following file on your Anaconda/Miniconda environment
+		pip install -r requirements.txt

+		# Next run the main.py file
+		streamlit run main.py

+		# Enjoy the streamlit-based distribution fitter app😊

-The application comprised of four sections described as follows:
+## The application comprised of four sections described as follows:

 1. <span style="color:lightcoral">**Home** 🏡</span>: Basic Information
 2. <span style="color:lightcoral">**Exploratory Data Analysis**</span> 🧮: Exploratory Data Analysis